JulienRoussillon/Backtesting/README.md

 We then backtest the following simple mean reversion strategy: we invest the whole portfolio whenever IBS < 0.15 and 10-day Kauffman efficiency ratio > 0.28.
 Once in position, we sell the next day at open.

-Between 1995 and 2015, we obtain a Sharpe ratio of 1.05, 6.21% and maximum drawdown of 7%.
+Between 1995 and 2015, we obtain a Sharpe ratio of 1.05, CAGR of 6.21% and maximum drawdown of 7%.
 The very low drawdown makes it a safe strategy.
 The drawback is that the strategy underperforms when the market is in a strong trend.